ece398-buvip/vip-weather-docs/docs/software-build.md

 Before building any software, you must have the most recent stable release of the weather station software suite located at our [GitHub Repository](https://github.com/ImtiazAtBradley/VIP_Weather/tree/main).
 All target devices must have the software needed to build the various services.

-!!! info "Transferring Source to Other Computers"

-    Because each target needs software (broker/api/firmware/website), it is recommended to get the repository on some development computer that will be able to "deploy" that software to those targets.
-For example, using a laptop to ssh into the server running the broker, or the api and website and copying the files over that connection.
-A great GUI tool for Windows to do this is [WinSCP](https://winscp.net/eng/index.php).

 ## Broker

 The Broker is the service that relays information between the deployed weather station, and the deployed server that holds the weather data.
 The broker is written using C++, using the [libcurl library](https://curl.se/libcurl/).
 Below is a simple block diagram of the broker's job: